Account compromise: the bane of any IT team’s existence. And the threat isn’t going away any time soon.

 … and so on.

-What MSPs need is their own kind of tornado siren (hackers cause as much damage as a tornado — just virtually).
+What you need is your own kind of tornado siren (hackers cause as much damage as a tornado — just virtually).

-To better protect your clients, their data and their finances, you need an early warning system.
+To better protect your end users, their data and their finances, you need an early warning system.

 At SaaS Alerts, we provide the tools to not only detect account compromises early — but also to define what an account compromise actually looks like for that organization.

-For example, maybe one of your customers has a flexible work-from-home policy where end users log in from all over the world.
+For example, maybe the business has a flexible work-from-home policy where end users log in from all over the world.
 You can still keep an eye on those logins.
 But you know a foreign login isn’t always an immediate sign of mischief.

-However, maybe another customer is a hospital — where all end users are logging in on-site.
-Naturally, a foreign login from an end user in that environment will set off a louder alarm.
+However, in the case of a hospital — where all end users are logging in on-site — a foreign login from an end user in that environment will set off a louder alarm.

-Being able to customize your alerts based on customer needs, geography and industry can be a critical strategy for early detection.
+Being able to customize your alerts based on your unique needs, geography and industry can be a critical strategy for early detection.

 SaaS Alerts offers monitoring tools to flag suspicious activity — then sets off a notification process that both empowers quick action and helps prevent false positives.
 If you get a high-priority alert, you know it’s time for action.
 The others can wait.